-Heating and hot water Repair category 1 Notes The central heating boiler is assumed to be original to the construction of the property.
+Heating and hot water

+Repair category 1

+Notes No reportable defects noted within the limitations of the inspection.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No reportable defects noted within the limitations of the inspection.